gabyx/Technical-Presentation/src/presentations/presentation-1/includes/intro.md

 ## Disclaimer

-Customized with ❤️ by Gabriel Nützi for SDSC.
+Customized with ❤️ by Gabriel Nützi.